 8. Phuc Quoc countryside

-If you are interested in a bit of unique expereice on your solo travel to phuc quoc then head to a bit away from the city. you can either book a country side tour or explore to this organic pepper farm on your own.
+If you are interested in a bit of a unique experience on your solo travel to Phu Quoc then head a bit away from the city. you can either book a countryside tour or explore to this organic pepper farm on your own.
 It is a small business and the products are sold to visitors.
-There is a lot you can learn from the growth cycle ,harvest to how labour intensive it is.
-You can even attend a cooking classes if you are feeling up for it.
+There is a lot you can learn from the growth cycle, and harvest to how labor-intensive it is.
+You can even attend a cooking class if you are feeling up for it.